akeneo/pim-community-dev/akeneo-design-system/CONTRIBUTING.md

 Before add new component, please see if the component does not already exist, or the problem is not already solved by another component.

 - Create a branch (`git checkout -b branch_name`)
-- Create a new file related to your component src/components/`ComponentName/ComponentName.tsx`
+- Create a new file related to your component `src/components/ComponentName/ComponentName.tsx`
-    - First of all define all properties that your component need to work, then type here the most strongly possible
+    - First of all define all properties that your component need to work, then type them the most strongly possible
     - Add comment on all your properties (those comments will be displayed in Storybook)
     - Write related logic of the component
     - Add style in your component with [styled components](https://styled-components.com/docs).
-Please use
-    - Add if necessary icons in the folder src/`icons/` (height and weight should be configurable)
+    - Add if necessary icons in the folder `src/icons/` (height and weight should be configurable)
     - Add forwardRef management on your component (https://fr.reactjs.org/docs/forwarding-refs.html)
     - Forward ...props to your component
     - Add accessibility in your component (https://developer.mozilla.org/en-US/docs/Web/Accessibility)
-- Create a new file related to the stories of your component src/components/`ComponentName/ComponentName.stories.tsx`
+- Create a new file related to the stories of your component `src/components/ComponentName/ComponentName.stories.tsx`
     - Get the template from [Story template](#story-template) and replace `ComponentName` by your component name
     - Write `Usage introduction` and `General guidance` paragraph
     - Define all `argTypes`
-        - Use `control` when your property expects a value (string, number, boolean ...).
-Full list of control types: https://storybook.js.org/docs/react/essentials/controls#annotation.
+        - Use `control` when your property expects a value (string, number, boolean, enum ...), you can retrieve full list of control types here: https://storybook.js.org/docs/react/essentials/controls#annotation.
         - Use `action` when your property expects a callback relative to an action on the component
     - Define `arg` when you want a specific default value
     - Write all variations of your component